Rejecting a second-hand car

 If you bought a warranty or your second-hand car came with a guarantee, you may be able to claim on that to get any problems fixed.

-This doesn't affect your legal rights and you could still either reject the car or claim against the dealer under the Consumer Rights Act or Sale of Goods Act.
+However, having a warranty does not affect your legal rights.
+You could still either reject the car or claim against the dealer under the Consumer Rights Act or Sale of Goods Act.

 Bought with a credit card